-Bill MacLeod chairs the firm’s Antitrust and Competition practice group.
-The Immediate Past Chair of the Antitrust Section of the American Bar Association, Bill is a former bureau director at the U.S. Federal Trade Commission (FTC).
-He offers his clients decades of experience in competition law, trade regulation, advertising, privacy and security issues, from both an agency and business perspective.
+Bill MacLeod chairs the firm’s Antitrust and Competition and co-chairs the Consumer Financial Protection practice groups.
+A past chair of the Antitrust Section of the American Bar Association, Bill is a former bureau director at the U.S. Federal Trade Commission (FTC) and taskforce member of the Consumer Financial Protection Bureau (CFPB).
+He offers his clients decades of experience in competition law, trade regulation, advertising, privacy and security issues.
 Bill represents some of the most prominent drivers of innovation and industry today, from new ventures to multi-national corporations.

-Bill has been involved in the resolution of major initiatives with notable and high-profile results.
-He served as special counsel for a government investigation of one of the world’s largest and most complex manufacturing industry mergers.
-He obtained one of the largest judgments ever awarded in an advertising and antitrust case, and successfully defended a major marketer in the FTC’s first trial under the modern unfairness doctrine.
-Bill was involved in settling the FTC’s first preliminary injunction action in an ad-substantiation case.
-He has also handled large-scale investigations of privacy and data security practices, litigated a multi-district Sherman Act case over online pricing, and resolved a myriad of price discrimination claims.
+In litigation, Bill and his teams obtained one of the largest judgments ever awarded in an advertising and antitrust case, defended a major marketer in the FTC’s first trial under the modern unfairness doctrine, resolved the FTC’s first preliminary injunction action in an ad-substantiation case, handled investigations of privacy and data security practices, and obtained dismissal of a multi-district price-fixing allegations.

-In addition, Bill counsels and defends companies and trade associations on pricing, advertising, distribution, intellectual property licensing and competitor relations.
-In his work with trade associations and their members, he has resolutely fought onerous regulations and advocated sensible, viable policies on competition, biotechnology, health and privacy.
-In his work on privacy and security, Bill defended the practices of major household-name retailers, manufacturers and financial services companies.
-Bill also represents companies in advertising, antitrust and intellectual property disputes before the state and federal courts, the FTC and the National Advertising Division of the Council of Better Business Bureaus.
+In addition, Bill counsels and defends companies and trade associations on pricing, advertising, distribution and competitor relations.
+In his work with trade associations and their members, he has challenged anticompetitive and onerous regulations and advocated sensible policies on competition, finance, technology, health, privacy, and data security.
+He also represents companies in advertising, antitrust and intellectual property disputes before the state and federal courts, the FTC and the National Advertising Division of the Council of Better Business Bureaus.

-Over the last years, Bill was named the Washington, D.C.
-Advertising “Lawyer of the Year” by Best Lawyers®,
+Bill has been awarded many best lawyer honors including Washington, D.C.
+Advertising “Lawyer of the Year” by Best Lawyers®.

-Bill previously served as director of the FTC’s Bureau of Consumer Protection, which is the chief federal bureau prosecuting unfair and deceptive advertising.
-In this position, he served as the U.S. delegate to the Organization for Economic Cooperation and Development, where agency heads of Europe, Australia and Japan develop policies for financial regulations, product safety and international advertising.
-Bill also held such positions as advisor to the assistant attorney general of the U.S. Department of Justice’s Antitrust Division; director of the FTC’s Chicago regional office; and attorney advisor to the FTC chairman.
+Bill has served as a member of the Taskforce on Federal Consumer Financial Law at CFPB, as director of the FTC’s Bureau of Consumer Protection, and as advisor to the Assistant Attorney General, Antitrust Division, Department of Justice.
+While at the FTC, he served as the U.S. delegate to the Organization for Economic Cooperation and Development, where agency heads of Europe, Australia and Japan develop policies for financial regulations, product safety and international advertising.
+He is now a taskforce vice chair of Business at OECD (BIAC).

 United States Council for International Business (USCIB), Competition and Consumer Policy Committees